retcon1/dfa-challenge-3-address-book/docs/domain-models-test-plan.md

 As a user I don't want to be able to remove a contact from my address book that does not exist, so I don't think I've deleted one by accident.

 As a user I want to be able to edit a contact's details, so that I don't have to add a new contact if they change their number.

-As a user I don't want to be able to add a duplicate contact, so that I'm informed if I already have that person in my address book.

 As a user I want to be able to interact with my address book in a console interface, so that I can easily interact with all the functionality of it.